virtualnaut/prisma/readme.md

 </details>

-### Virtual Strips
+### Linear Virtual Strips
+Linear virtual strips are used to define a strip of pixels on a linear arrangement of pixels.

-The virtual strips command is used to split the melded strip into a number of virtual strips that can be addressed separately.
+The linear virtual strips command is used to split the melded strip into a number of virtual strips that can be addressed separately.

 | Byte | Description                                       |
 | ---- | ------------------------------------------------- |